British Columbia operates three business streams:

 Candidates who meet the terms of their performance agreement are nominated for Canadian permanent residence by B.C.

-Dependents and key staff members (if applicable) will also receive nominations.
+Dependents (if applicable) will also receive nominations.

 B.C.
 Entrepreneur Immigration – Regional Pilot